OctopusDeploy/blog/blog/2021-06/flyway-deployments-with-execution-containers/index.md

 The primary differences with this new step template are:

-1. You can choose from any of the commands (migrate, info, validate, etc.) Flyway support.
+1. You can choose from any of the commands (migrate, info, validate, etc.) that Flyway support.
 1. I worked with the Flyway team at Redgate to find the popular command-line switches.
-1. Both the free and paid versions of Flyway are supported, giving you access to dry run migrations and use the undo command.
+1. Both the free and paid versions of Flyway are supported, giving you access to dry run migrations and to use the undo command.
 1. It runs on either Linux or Windows.
 1. It attempts to find the Flyway executable, making it easy to either include Flyway in the package (if that's your preference) or run it in an execution container.
 1. SQL and JAR migrations are both supported.